SAP/sap-iot-sdk-nodejs/README.md

 const myToken = getToken();
 const things = await client.getThings(null, {'jwt': myToken});
 ```

+Please be aware that forwarded tokens have to be exchanged with a Leonardo IoT valid token.
+This operation is managed by the SDK itself, but mandatory requires an binding to the XSUAA instance, which granted your user token.
+For more information please check the [authorization concept documentation](#authorization-concept).

 ### How can I use this SDK for different tenants within a single application?
 You can create a SAP Leonardo IoT client for a specific tenant by providing the name of the user provided service, which contains all tenant related configurations (tenant service key).
 In case you are testing locally, don't forget to add the user provided service in the `default-env.json` file: